foo4u/jwks-router-plugin/README.md

 ```

 By default, the plugin looks for an `Authorization` header and the token prefixed by `Bearer`.
 The plugin supports an optional empty prefix if you prefer to pass without it.

+Additionally, the plugin will pass the defined header to the subgraph for validation at each level; this is by design, as it enables [a zero trust security model](https://en.wikipedia.org/wiki/Zero_trust_security_model).

 ## Test the plugin with Apollo Router